 This is the rotation you should use on your target at the beginning of the game.

 - Cast Demonic Gateway from your pillar to another part of the map.

 - Use Demonic Circle and place it behind a pillar close to your Demonic Gateway.

-- Apply and maintain Corruption on all enemies.
+- Apply and maintain Corruption and Agony on all enemies.